WolfeCub/buzz/README.md

 A rust web framework that avoids dependancies wherever possible.

+# Examples

+These examples are best viewed as cargo docs [here](https://wolfecub.github.io/buzz/).

 Here we return a [`&str`] and it behaves as expected.
 We can register a route by using the `routes` method and the `routes!` macro.
 ```rust